-Name, Address (1) , Age and Position(s) with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Gamma Sigma scholar.
-Mr. Bresner is a holder of the right to use the Chartered Financial Analyst® designation.
-Other Public Directorships Held by Officer During the Past 5 Years Stephen Roman Age: 41 Chief Compliance Officer and Secretary Since 2016 Stephen Roman joined CIG in July of 2013 and since August 2013 has been Vice President of CIM.
-During his tenure at the Company, Mr. Roman has advised on numerous legal and regulatory matters and managed corporate and securities law compliance matters for the Company's various corporate entities as well as its registered investment adviser.
+Name, Address (1) , Age and Position(s) with Company Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Public Directorships Held by Officer During the Past 5 Years Stephen Roman Age: 42 Chief Compliance Officer and Secretary Since 2016 Stephen Roman joined CIG in July of 2013 and since August 2013 has been Vice President of CIM.
+During his tenure at the Company, Mr. Roman has advised on numerous legal and regulatory matters and managed corporate and securities law compliance matters for the Company's various corporate entities as well as the Company's registered investment adviser.
 From November 2012 through June 2013, Mr. Roman served as an attorney in New York.
 Previously, he was an analyst at Forex Capital Markets.
 Mr. Roman received a J.D. from the Northwestern University School of Law and a B.S. from New York University.
 Mr. Roman is a holder of the right to use the Chartered Financial Analyst® designation and is a member of the CFA Institute.
-None Eric A. Pinero Age: 46 Chief Legal Officer Since 2021 Eric A. Pinero has served as the Company's Chief Legal Officer since November 2021 and as Senior Director and Counsel of CIG and its affiliated entities since July 2013.
-During his tenure at CIG, Mr. Pinero has advised on all legal, compliance and regulatory matters, including, among others, matters related to corporate and securities law compliance for CIG as well as CIG's sponsored alternative investment products, including the Company.
+None Eric A. Pinero Age: 47 Chief Legal Officer Since 2021 Eric A. Pinero has served as the Company's Chief Legal Officer since November 2021 and as Senior Director and Counsel of CIG and its affiliated entities since July 2013.
+At CIG, Mr. Pinero advises on all legal, compliance and regulatory matters, including, among others, matters related to corporate and securities law compliance for CIG as well as CIG's sponsored alternative investment products, including the Company.
 Prior to joining CIG in 2013, Mr. Pinero was an attorney with several highly regarded regional law firms representing both issuers and underwriters concentrating on securities law compliance, public and private debt and equity securities offerings, mergers and acquisitions, and a diverse range of corporate and commercial transactions.
 Mr. Pinero received a B.S. in Political Science and History from Roger Williams University and a J.D. from Brooklyn Law School.
 None

-The address for each director and executive officer is c/o CION Investment Corporation, 3 Park Avenue, 36th Floor, New York, NY 10016.
+The address for each director and executive officer is c/o CĪON Investment Corporation, 100 Park Avenue, 25th Floor, New York, NY 10017.
+(1)

-(2) The Company's directors are divided into three classes, each holding office for a three-year term.
-However, the initial members of the three classes had initial terms of one, two and three years, respectively.
+The Company's directors are divided into three classes, each holding office for a three-year term.
 At each annual meeting of shareholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of shareholders held in the third year following the year of their election.
 Each director will hold office for the term to which he or she is elected and serve until his or her successor is duly elected and qualified.

-^{(3) &}quot;Interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act.
+"Interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act.
 Messrs.
 Gatto and Reisner are each an "interested person" because of their affiliation with CIM.